redlibrarian/redlibrarian.github.io/_posts/2017-04-18-peripheral-seveneves.markdown

-generally left me cold, and a reread of *Neuromancer* a couple of years ago confirmed my suspicion: Gibson has the ability to match the right (high-)concept with the right elements of the zeitgeist to create a plausible world "twenty minutes into the future" (as Max Headeroom put it). *Neuromancer* is well worth reading for the vision of the future (our present, for the most part) that Gibson imagined, what he got right and what he got wrong.
+generally left me cold, and a reread of *Neuromancer* a couple of years ago confirmed my suspicion: Gibson has the ability to match the right (high-)concept with the right elements of the zeitgeist to create a plausible world "twenty minutes into the future" (as Max Headroom put it). *Neuromancer* is well worth reading for the vision of the future (our present, for the most part) that Gibson imagined, what he got right and what he got wrong.
 But it no longer has the power of *the new* that